Bandlou/Bandlou/README.md

 ## Personal projects
 [“_Acarew_” (2021) – Computer Graphics](https://github.com/Bandlou/Acarew)
 A recent and ongoing project to familiarize myself with Unreal Engine 5.0.
-For now, I implemented a basic marching cubes algorithm and I plan to make it faster.
+For now, I implemented a basic marching cubes algorithm.
+I am currently working on making it run on a compute shader.
+After that, I will use it to generate an infinite procedural terrain and allow the player to alter it with simple tools.

 [“_Whitewater_” (2021) – Physics Programming](https://github.com/Bandlou/whitewater)
 A boat simulation prototype.
 I implemented a system to extract the faces’ data from a boat mesh and used those to implement the boat physics, including buoyancy, water viscosity/drag/friction and air drag.